 other to improve holistic security.

-This includes CIOs/CISOs, Cyber and Physical Security Risk Management, Network Security and Compliance Teams within ISAC/ISAO Member Organizations, and third-party vendors/suppliers serving those organizations that need to ensure confidentiality, integrity, and availablity of client systems.
+Attendees at the event were CIOs/CISOs, Cyber and Physical Security Risk Management, Network Security and Compliance Teams within ISAC/ISAO Member Organizations, and third-party vendors/suppliers serving those organizations that need to ensure confidentiality, integrity, and availablity of client systems.

 Ongoing education and greater awareness are key to mitigating risk, as executives are starting to view security expenses as “pay now or pay more later.”
 Therefore, it is important that security leaders share their collective best practices and experience to help enhance critical security programs.